-Corporate Responsibility and Compliance (Chair)
+- Corporate Responsibility and Compliance (Chair)

-Executive
+- Executive

-Governance and Nominating
+- · Governance and Nominating

-- Air Lease Corporation (will not be standing for re-election)

 - Apple Inc.

 - Chevron Corporation

-- Uber Technologies, Inc.
+- · Uber Technologies, Inc.

-Ronald D. Sugar is the retired Chairman of the Board and Chief Executive Officer of Northrop Grumman Corporation, a global aerospace and defense company, having held these posts from 2003 through 2009.
+Ronald D. Sugar is the retired Chairman of the Board and Chief Executive Officer of Northrop Grumman Corporation, a global aerospace and defense company, having held these posts from 2003 through 2009

 Dr. Sugar has been a director of Chevron Corporation, a petroleum, exploration, production and refining company, since 2005, serving as the lead director and on the Management Compensation Committee and chairing the Board Nominating and Governance Committee.
 Dr. Sugar has been a director of Apple Inc., a manufacturer and seller of, among other things, personal computers, mobile communication and media devices, since 2010, chairing the Audit and Finance Committee.
-Dr. Sugar has been a director of Air Lease Corporation, an aircraft leasing company, since 2010, chairing the Compensation Committee and serving on the Nominating and Corporate Governance Committee, and will not be standing for election to the board of Air Lease Corporation at the next annual meeting of stockholders expected to occur in May 2020.
 Dr. Sugar has been a director of Uber Technologies, Inc., a personal mobility, meal delivery and logistics technology platform, since 2018, serving as the Chair of the board of directors and chairing the Nominating and Governance Committee and serving on the Compensation Committee.
+Dr. Sugar served as a director of Air Lease Corporation, an aircraft leasing company, from 2010 to May 2020, and chaired its Compensation Committee and served on the Nominating and Corporate Governance Committee.
 Since 2010, he has been a senior advisor to Ares Management LLC, a privately-held asset manager and registered investment advisor.
 In 2014, Dr. Sugar joined the Temasek Americas Advisory Panel of Temasek Holdings (Private) Limited, a privately-held investment company based in Singapore.
 Dr. Sugar is a member of the National Academy of Engineering, trustee of the University of Southern California, member of the UCLA Anderson School of Management Board of Advisors, and director of the Los Angeles Philharmonic Association.

-The Board concluded that Dr. Sugar should serve on our Board because Dr. Sugar's board and senior executive-level expertise, including his experience as chief executive officer and board chair of a large, highly regulated, public company and his insight in the areas of operations, government affairs, science, technology and finance.
+The Board concluded that Dr. Sugar should serve on our Board because of Dr. Sugar's board and senior executive-level expertise, including his experience as chief executive officer and board chair of a large, highly regulated, public company and his insight in the areas of operations, government affairs, science, technology and finance.